The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 Kelly 40 & 50

 Large Kelly sizes.
-40cm for substantial carry, 50cm as travel piece.
 Extremely rare in modern production.
+Kelly 50 is effectively a travel bag.

 - Market Position